Medicare cost basics

 Other programs may be available in your state, such as State Pharmaceutical Assistance Programs.

 Each program will have its own rules for qualifying so be sure to read about each carefully.

-It’s easy to focus on just premiums when looking at how much a plan can cost.
-Premiums are regular monthly expenses that must fit into a budget, and most of us are keenly aware of our monthly expenses.
-But it’s a better idea to look at the big picture – to look at all of your Medicare costs together – aka premiums and all out-of-pocket costs.
+It's easy to focus on just premiums when looking at how much a plan can cost.
+Premiums are regular monthly expenses that must fit into a budget, and most of us are aware of our monthly expenses.
+But it's a better idea to look at all of your Medicare costs together—including both your premiums and all out-of-pocket costs.
 Why?
 Because sometimes a plan may look like a good choice with a low premium but may actually cost you more with high out-of-pocket costs.
 For example, a plan with a low monthly premium might end up costing you more.
-You may have to pay a large deductible, or you might have high co-payments for doctor visits or prescriptions.
-The reverse could be true too – a seemingly high premium but low out-of-pocket costs.
+You may have to pay a large deductible, or you might have high co-pays for doctor visits or prescriptions.
+The reverse could also be true—a seemingly high premium but low out-of-pocket costs.

 Think about how you will use your benefits and consider all the costs of Medicare.
 Also, you may be able to reduce your health care costs if you take steps to:

 Medicare late enrollment penalties

 Missing your Initial Enrollment Period can be costly.
 Medicare Part A, Part B and Part D may charge premium penalties if you miss your initial enrollment dates, unless you qualify for a Medicare Special Enrollment Period.

 Medicare Part A

 You won't pay a Part A premium if you or your spouse worked and paid taxes for at least 10 years.
 If you have to pay a premium, the penalty for late enrollment is 10%.